 Possibly, it depends on how serious the problem is.
 You can probably change the flapper on your own, but a cracked tank should be left up to the professionals.

-If you don’t feel comfortable solving your toilet issues, call Art Plumbing, AC & Electric at 1-800-475-1504.
+If you don’t feel comfortable solving your toilet issues, call Art Plumbing, Air Conditioning & Electric at 1-800-475-1504.
 We’ll be more than happy to help.